ZuhairQureshi/ZuhairQureshi/README.md

 ## Hi, I'm Zuhair Qureshi! 👋
 I am...
-* A __Level II Software and Biomedical Engineering__ student at McMaster University.
+* 🩺🖱 A __Level II Software and Biomedical Engineering__ student at McMaster University.
-* A __Medical Software Developer__ hopeful and future __Medical Device Developer__.
+* ❤️‍🩹 A __Medical Software Developer__ hopeful and future __Medical Device Developer__.
-* Looking for a __4 month co-op__ opportunity from the start of __May 2025__ to the end of __August 2025__.
+* 🏢 Looking for a __4 month co-op__ opportunity from the start of __May 2025__ to the end of __August 2025__.

 ## ⚙️ Skills
-* __Software Development 🛠️:__ Git, Apache Maven, HTML, CSS, JavaScript, React, Node.js, Express.js, EJS, Streamlit, Flask.
+* __🛠️ Software Development:__ Git, Apache Maven, HTML, CSS, JavaScript, React, Node.js, Express.js, EJS, Streamlit, Flask.
-* __Programming and Scripting Languages 💻:__ Python, Java, C, Bash, MATLAB.
+* __💻 Programming and Scripting Languages:__ Python, Java, C, Bash, MATLAB.
-* __Data Analysis and Machine Learning 📊:__ SQL, Excel, TensorFlow, Sklearn, MediaPipe, SpaCy.
+* __📊 Data Analysis and Machine Learning:__ SQL, Excel, TensorFlow, Sklearn, MediaPipe, SpaCy.
-* __Hardware and Design 🤖:__ Arduino, Verilog, AutoDesk Inventor, SolidWorks, Quartus Prime.
+* __🤖 Hardware and Design:__ Arduino, Verilog, AutoDesk Inventor, SolidWorks, Quartus Prime.

 ## 🏗️ Projects Underway
-* __Body and Oral Language Learning Decoder (BOLLD) 📹__: a reinforcement learning-based approach to threat detection with feedback from two integrated components: a body language threat level classifier and a lip-reading model.
+* __📹 Body and Oral Language Learning Decoder (BOLLD)__: a reinforcement learning-based approach to threat detection with feedback from two integrated components: a body language threat level classifier and a lip-reading model.
 For use in cases of audio corruption or hearing impairment.
 Coded in Python.
-* __Prosthetic Forearm 🦾__: a mechanical assembly of a forearm powered by several motors connected to an Arduino and to fishing lines mimicking muscles.
+* __🦾 Prosthetic Forearm__: a mechanical assembly of a forearm powered by several motors connected to an Arduino and to fishing lines mimicking muscles.
 Modeled and simulated in SolidWorks.

 ## More on me...
 * 2024 [Summer Research Abstract]([url](https://hollandbloorview.ca/research-education/bloorview-research-institute/awards-events/ward-research-day)) and [Research Poster]([url](https://hollandbloorview.ca/sites/default/files/2024-07/Zuhair%20Qureshi%20poster.pdf)) with Holland Bloorview Kids Rehabilitation Hospital.